GaiaL/MMweb/source/pages/faculty.html.md

 **Phillip Hofstetter - Professor of Art**, with a Master of Art, Multimedia from California State University, Hayward (1997).
 Professor Hofstetter is Chair of CSUEB Art Department.
 His career in the arts includes works in the theater, documentary television, and major stints at Bay Area art museums.
 He produced the definitive multimedia website on the ancient Maya.
 Currently he is internationally exhibiting his large scale photographic work of Greek and Maya ruins.

+## Past and Present Adjunct Faculty

 **John MacWillie - Lecturer**.
 John MacWillie has nearly twenty-five years of experience in the business of high-technology as a Chief Technology Officer, a Vice President of Worldwide Marketing, Vice President of Business Development.
 He is currently a Managing Director for the Berkeley Group which provides strategy and corporate development consulting to high-technology companies.
 He has his BA from the University of California, Berkeley and did his graduate studies at New York University.

+**Kal Spelletich - Lecturer** For 25 years, Spelletich has been exploring the interface of humans and robots, using technology to put people back in touch with intense, real­life experiences.
+His work is interactive, requiring participants to enter or operate his pieces, often against their instincts of self­preservation.
+He probes the boundaries between fear, control and exhilaration by giving his audience the opportunity to operate and control fascinating and often dangerous machinery.
+Spelletich’s work has been exhibited nationally  and internationally including the De Young Museum, SFMOMA, The Exploratorium Museum and Yerba Buena Center for the Arts, San Francisco, CA and in Namibia, Germany, Croatia and Austria.